cvilas/grape/modules/common/recorder/README.md

 ### Requirements

 - Interoperable across C++ and Python
-- Independent of serialisation (i.e., API works on raw data stream)
+- Independent of serialisation (i.e., API works on raw data streams)
+- Supports multiple data streams
+- Able to attach arbitrary user-defined metadata to data streams
+  - Text
+  - Schema
+  - Arbitrary struct
 - Able to record and replay at rates comparable source data rates
 - API independent of but adaptable to pub/sub IPC